ibm-cloud-architecture/cloud-native-bootcamp/docs/prerequisites.md

 ## Required skills

-This activites contained here require you to be proficient in working from the command line with a linux shell (Bash, Zsh, etc.) Below is a partial list of activites you should be able to perform.
+This activities contained here require you to be proficient in working from the command line with a linux shell (Bash, Zsh, etc.) Below is a partial list of activities you should be able to perform.

 - Copy, move, and rename files
 - Understand linux file permissions